 Magic Kingdom is the quintessential Disney theme park.
 It has all of the classic Disney charm and is definitely the park that incorporates the most films and characters.
 It’s also the park that invokes the most nostalgia for many people.
 Magic Kingdom is all about providing that Disney magic to families and creating memories.
 It doesn’t matter what age you are, you’d have to be pretty cynical to deny that Magic Kingdom has something special about it.

-Epcot is a totally unique theme park experience with its international cultures on one side and its technological focus on the other.
-Adults and older children will generally get the most out of the park, but it still has plenty for younger kids too.
+Epcot is a totally unique theme park experience with the World Showcase as its main attraction, plus awesome nature, tech and future themed areas.
+Adults and older children will generally get the most out of the park, but it still has plenty for younger kids, too.
 Even though it’s been around for a long time, the World Showcase really is a masterpiece.
 There are just so many things to see, eat, and experience.
 Epcot has always been my personal favorite park and it’s the park in which I spend the most time.

 Looking for More Park Comparisons?